Enumeration of cyclic permutations in vector grid classes: Abstract

 \section{Abstract}

-A grid class consists of certain permutations whose pictorial depiction can be partitioned into increasing and decreasing parts as determined by a given matrix.
-In this paper we complete the enumeration of cyclic permutations in the $3 \times 1$ grid classes and give an analog of Wilf-equivalence between these sets.
+A grid class consists of permutations whose pictorial depiction can be partitioned into increasing and decreasing parts as determined by a given matrix.
+In this paper, we introduce a method for enumerating cyclic permutations in vector grid classes by establishing a bijective relationship with certain necklaces.
+We use this method to complete the enumeration of cyclic permutations in the length 3 vector grid classes.
+In addition, we define an analog of Wilf-equivalence between these sets.
+We conclude by discussing cyclic permutations in alternating grid classes.